archusXIV/mpv-playlists-manager/README.md

 copy_height=380
 ```

+- Fixed bug when trying to queue more web radio files.
 - Added a new script (somabox) to listen to somafm.com radio stations through _LoadLocalMenu option.
 Place it in your $PATH.
 - Added also an option to load radio playlists files (.pls,.m3u, etc...) if you store them in a specific folder, fill in this option in your configuration file:
 ```